tiepdotme/serenade-wind/_posts/2020-09-17-survey-sea-trial-part-3.md

 # Catch 22

 Another problem to solve included finding a boat yard to haul out the boat for the survey and sea trial without insurance.
 Virtually all boat yards we talked to required insurance in order to do a haul out.

 It's a classic catch 22.

-We called around found out there are instances in which temporary insurance can be granted in order to do the haul out.
+We called around and learned from a Geico rep that there are instances in which temporary insurance can be granted in order to do the haul out, but that we would need to speak with the [Florida Office of Insurance Regulation](https://www.floir.com/Office/AboutOIRdefault.aspx).

-List out companies and conversations.

-With all this squared away finally, what did we see during the haul out?
+If we could secure this, we could theoretically have our preferred boat yard (Lauderdale Marine Center or Royale Palm Marina) handle the bottom job.
+However, given we had little time to go down this rabbit hole, we kept calling boat yards to see if anyone would be willing to help us with the haul out.

 {% assign pwimg="asa-first-skipper-bluewater-marina" %}
 {% assign pwcaption="Temporary image" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}

-# First Haul Out
+# Short Haul Out

-Yesterday, we met Bill at RJ Slocum and motored down New River to [Harbour Towne Marina](http://www.harbourtownemarina.com/) where [Yacht Management Group](https://yachtmanagementdania.com/) would be doing the haul out.
+Yesterday, we met Bill at RJ Slocum and motored down New River to [Harbour Towne Marina](http://www.harbourtownemarina.com/) where [Starboard Yacht Group](https://starboardyacht.com/) would be doing the short haul out.
+They were willing to help us out with our catch 22 issue by covering the boat while in the sling and on the hard.

-Describe our experiences during the haul out...

-# Marine Survey

 Recap marine survey...

-# Second Haul Out

-In advance of the trip, we had some reservations about the [reviews](https://www.google.com/search?sxsrf=ALeKk01gBZYIFkSzkdmDfg4mJp1Qx8Qyhg%3A1599663291497&source=hp&ei=u-xYX426G5LR0PEPiomkuAs&q=yacht+management+group&oq=yacht+management+group&gs_lcp=CgZwc3ktYWIQAzINCC4QxwEQrwEQJxCTAjICCAAyBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB46DQguEMcBEKMCECcQkwI6BAgjECc6CwguEMcBEKMCEJECOgUIABCRAjoFCAAQsQM6CAguELEDEIMBOhAILhDHARCvARDqAhAnEJMCOgcIIxDqAhAnOgQIABBDOggIABCxAxCDAToHCAAQFBCHAjoICC4QxwEQowI6CAgAELEDEJECOg0ILhDHARCvARAUEIcCOggILhDHARCvAVCPDljkLWDOL2gBcAB4AIABdogBhROSAQQzLjIwmAEAoAEBqgEHZ3dzLXdperABCg&sclient=psy-ab&ved=0ahUKEwjNg_2RqtzrAhWSKDQIHYoECbcQ4dUDCAk&uact=5#lrd=0x88d9aa92cf6309f9:0xb87c5ae81151fe9c,1,,,) being given for the boat yard, so we looked for other options.
-[Lauderdale Marine Center](https://www.lauderdalemarinecenter.com/) came highly recommended by Ian and [Royale Palm Marina](https://royalepalmmarina.com/) was recommended by Suky Cannon.

-Show screenshot of price comparisons.

-On an apples to apples basis, we asked for quotes on the same scope.
-The differences lay with the level of detail and transparency that came through by each of the vendors.
-As you can see in the first column, YMG had line items for "paint upgrade" which did not have explanation.
-They were however one of very few yards that would be willing to haul a vessel without liability insurance and in large part because they did charge extra for it (2.4% of the invoiced amount).

-Lauderdale Marine Center

-What to look for in wax and compound the hull and topsides...

-We referred to some guidance once again from [Jamestown Distributors](https://www.jamestowndistributors.com/userportal/document.do?docId=265) who had a Boat Polishing Guide - Restoring Gelcoat to a Perfect Finish.
+Stay tuned for the next post where we go over the sea trial.